Many owners associate dog allergies with the spring and fall seasons.

 Testing for Winter Allergies in Dogs

 To get to the bottom of your dog’s symptoms of winter allergies, allergy testing is a must.
-Testing is used to identify specific winter related allergens so that they can be avoided and appropriately treated.
+Testing is used to identify specific winter-related allergens so they can be avoided and appropriately treated.

 There are two types of allergy testing – blood testing and skin testing.